From the shore of Avoca’s lake to The Entrance’s lagoon, every weekend, somewhere on the Coast, a local market springs to life.

 Further north there’s the Organic Food Market held alongside The Entrance’s lagoon in Memorial Park from 9am to 2pm every Saturday.

 A truly community event, the Umina Beach Markets lure locals to the Peninsula Recreation Precinct at Umina Beach on the third Sunday of the month.
-Stalls fill the grassy areas from the surf club to the skate park offering everything from candles to cupcakes, doughnuts to dog treats, and jam to jerky.
+Stalls, many with a vegan twist, fill the grassy areas from the surf club to the skate park offering everything from candles to cupcakes, doughnuts to dog treats, and jam to jerky.

 Lining the shores of Avoca’s pretty-as-a-picture lake, the Avoca Beachside Markets are a main event on the Coast.
 With somewhat of a cult status as far as markets go, traffic often comes to a standstill in and out of the small beachside suburb when ABM rolls into town from 9am to 2pm on the fourth Sunday of the month.
 More than 120 stalls pop up in Heazlett Park offering all manner of up-cycled, recycled, pre-loved, vintage and bespoke one-of-a-kind treasures.
 A live stage acts as a launch pad for the Coast’s emerging musical talent including The Voice winner Ellie Drennan and grand finalist Nathan Hawes.